 However, reception conditions are offered by OFII in a specific region where the asylum seeker is required to reside.
-Following the 2018 reform, allocation to a specific region is conducted even if the applicant is not offered an accommodation place.
+Following the 2018 reform, allocation to a specific region can be conducted even if the applicant is not offered an accommodation place.
 Non-compliance with the requirement to reside in the assigned region entails a termination of reception conditions.
 Freedom of movement is therefore restricted to a region defined by OFII.
 In practice, these new measures are only applicable since January 2021 following the publication of a new national reception scheme.
 However, the Ministry of Interior the ensured that this regional assignment would only be applied as long as accommodation is secured; and this commitment was respected in practice in 2021

 The national reception scheme assigns a reception centre or a region to asylum seekers, taking into account as much as possible the vulnerability assessment made by OFII and the general situation of the asylum seeker.
 The assignment to a reception centre is an informal decision, meaning that no administrative act is issued to asylum seeker.
 Therefore it cannot be appealed.

-Persons may have to move from emergency facilities, possibly to a transit centre to finally settle in a regular reception centre (gradually progressing to more stable housing).
+Persons may have to move from emergency facilities, possibly to a transit centre (CAES) to finally settle in a regular reception centre (gradually progressing to more stable housing).

 Article L.744-2 Ceseda, as amended by Article 13 Law n.
 2018-778 of 10 September 2018.